PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 ## Add runtime dependency

-Have you heard about [mason.nvim](https://github.com/williamboman/mason.nvim)?
-I have noticed it just recently, and it makes completely sense that it is getting popular.
-Managing external runtime dependencies, like language servers, was pain.
-I have looked briefly at it, and it seems that they manage limited list of dependencies they support.
-It is honorable effort, but the community feeding and maintaing Nixpkgs compared to the mason's community is much larger.
-This is why I think Nix will give you more freedom to declare and configure your reusable development environment.
+Have you heard of [mason.nvim](https://github.com/williamboman/mason.nvim)?
+I only recently discovered it, but it's no surprise that it's gaining popularity.
+Managing external runtime dependencies, such as language servers, used to be a pain.
+I briefly examined it and it appears that it manages a limited list of dependencies it supports.
+While it's an honorable effort, the community behind and maintaining Nixpkgs is much larger compared to the community behind mason.
+This is why I believe that Nix will provide greater freedom for declaring and configuring a reusable development environment.

 In this chapter we will add two dependencies to demonstrate a bug I have discovered, and how to overcome it.
 First thing, to keep it tidy, define your